samuli-p/flowtime-logger/README.md

 - Python 3
 - Tk 8.6 (included in the Python 3 binary installers for versions 3.7 and up from python.org)
+- SQLite 3 (comes with Python 3)

 To check your version of Tk launch the Python shell and type:

     import tkinter
     tkinter._test()

+To check your version of SQLite open the terminal and type:

+    $ sqlite3 --version

 You can find more information on how to install Tk by going to https://tkdocs.com/tutorial/install.html and selecting "Python" from the dropdown menu on the right.